 The project goal is to reduce the degradation and fragmentation of the strategic ecosystems through the connection between national and regional protected areas.
-This is based in the territorial stewardship of the connectivity, the sustainable production models, tools for landscape management, governance, institutionalization and sustainability of the strategy.
+This is based on the territorial stewardship of the connectivity, the sustainable production models, tools for landscape management, governance, institutionalization, and sustainability of the strategy.

 - State of the art of monitoring programs and initiatives for biodiversity assessment

 - Identification, prioritization, and participative definition of assessment objects (species, communities, ecosystems, and ecosystem services), as well as geographic areas

 - Establishment of indicators for biodiversity and ecosystem services

 - Analysis of connectivity to the diversity level in marine, coastal and terrestrial ecosystems

 - Preliminary analysis of vulnerability for tropical dry forest

 - Pilot and participative monitoring of biodiversity in prioritized areas, species, ecosystems, and services

 - Assessment of the diversity of birds in coastal lagoons, dry tropical forests, mangrove forests, coastal wetlands, islands, and creeks in the northern Gulf of Morrosquillo, Sucre

 - Assessment of the artisanal fishery capacity, activity, and diversity in the northern Gulf of Morrosquillo, Sucre